imeyefly/Rando-Prompto/README.md

 * The generated prompts may just inspire you to prompt in ways you may not otherwise think of.

-# The Standalone EXE:
+# The Standalone EXEs:
-* I put the exe version in a zip file inside the main app folder.
+* I put the exe versions of Rando-Prompto and the Phrase List Manager in zip files inside the
+* main app folder.
 Feel free to use either one.
-But the EXE version does not have the terminal to display any info or the prompt history.
+But the EXE version does not have the terminal
+* to display any info or the prompt history.

 # Extra Features: